-- 1. In TRANSPORT mode, use the SELECT up and down arrow buttons to browse through the clips on the current storage device.
-(In version 1.0 only the Storage Module is supported; in a future release Ki Pro will support ExpressCard/34 cards-when a clip is on another storage device, you will press SLOT repeatedly until it's selected.) - 2.
+- 1. In TRANSPORT mode, use the SELECT up and down arrow buttons to browse through the clips on the current storage device. - 2.
 When you find a clip you want to delete, press the DELETE CLIP button. - 3.
 Ki Pro will ask "Are you sure"-press the ADJUST up arrow button to confirm deletion.
 Pressing the down arrow, or any other button, will abort the deletion.